learn-co-students/-SENG-LIVE-phase3-080822/04-intro-to-activerecord/donation_tracker/README.md

 end
 ```

-Conventionally, there will be an `ApplicationRecord` class that is responsible for establishing the connection with Active Record Base and all subsequent classes will then inherit from `ApplicationRecord`.
-This will keep code DRY.

 # Rake

 - Rake is a gem that can be installed and used to automate repetitive behaviors and actions